ktmbiome/biobakery_snakemake/README.md

 This pipeline was built to have more fine control over the optimization of the components of Biobakery Workflows (how many cores/memory different parts used, when intermediate files were removed for disk space, etc).
 Snakemake makes these types of personalizations within different environments much easier compared to the ANADAMA manager.

+In testing, a 60GB dataset utilizes around 500GB of disk space at most during the life of the job.
+Running the same dataset in the ANADAMA workflow with the same parameters resulted in ~1.5TB of disk space utilized.

 ## Installation

 The first step is to download this repository to your local environment.